Captain Simeon Samson portrait

 Command of the Brig Independence

 On April 17, 1776, Samson was formally appointed to command the armed brigantine Independence, built in Kingston on the Jones River directly under his supervision.
+In the autumn of 1776, Samson led the Independence on a highly successful cruise, capturing five British prize vessels, including the ship Roebuck.

-In November 1776, despite valiant conduct, the Independence was captured by HMS Hopeafter a fierce engagement.
+In November 1776, despite valiant conduct, the Independence was captured by HMS Hope after a fierce engagement.
 Samson was taken prisoner to Fort Cumberland near Halifax.

 Subsequent Commands